Paul has been passionate about playing, recording, and listening to music for over 35 years. Born in the U.K., he now lives in Florida.

 New Wired Outdoor Garden Granite Rock Patio Speakers: Waterproof and Rugged

-Designed to enhance any yard or pool space, these fun New Wired Outdoor Garden Granite Rock Patio Speakers typically come in sets of 4.
+These New Wired Outdoor Garden Granite Rock Patio Speakers are designed to enhance a yard or pool space and are tremendous fun.
+They typically come in sets of 4.

 New Wired Outdoor Garden Granite Rock Patio Speakers Pros: